cop1000/prerequisites/responses/shell.md

-Choose your operating system and we'll help you locate your shell:
+Choose your operating system and I'll help you locate your shell:
 - [ ] Windows
-- [ ] macOS
-- [ ] Linux/Unix or other *nix operating system
+- [ ] macOS, Linux, Unix, or other *nix operating system